 Clark University invites Amy Potts to give a lecture on Green Choices in Industrial Design.

 The IDSA Northeast District Conference at Mass Art asks Amy Potts to be a featured speaker.
 She ran two seminars called "Green Design" which gave participants hands on experience with environmentally responsible product design principles.

-1996- Microsoft Corp. purchases Exos, Inc. It uses the Force Feedback Joystick developed by Exos and Stream to create the SideWinder Pro™, a revolution in interactive gaming technology.
+1996- Microsoft Corp. acquires Exos, Inc. for an undisclosed amount.
+Microsoft uses the Force Feedback Joystick developed by Exos and Stream to create the SideWinder Pro™, a revolution in interactive gaming technology.

-1994- Amy Potts is chosen to collaborate on the industrial design chapter of Product Design and Development, First Edition, by Karl T. Ulrich and Steven H. Eppinger, McGraw Hill New York.
-By 2016, the book is in its sixth edition.
+1994- Amy Potts is chosen to collaborate on the industrial design chapter of Product Design and Development, by Karl T. Ulrich and Steven H. Eppinger, McGraw Hill.
+This textbook is used by a quarter of a million students worldwide; the 6th edition came out in 2015.
 Here is the original and current version on Amazon.

 Our first studio space is in an old rubber mill in Melrose.
 We renovate the raw space into a first-rate design office with shop facilities.